stonerlab/Stoner-PythonCode/_sources/UserGuide/cookbook.txt

 In this example *folder* is a :py:class:`Stoner.Folders.DataFolder` instance with two groups, one for rising values of the column and one for falling values of the column.
-The :py:func:`split\_up_down` will take an optional third parameter which is an existing :py:class:`Stoner.Folders.DataFolder` instance to which the new groups (if they don't already exist) and files will be added.
+The :py:func:`split\_up_down` will take an optional third parameter which is an existing :py:class:`Stoner.Core.DataFolder` instance to which the new groups (if they don't already exist) and files will be added.

 Analysis of Hysteresis Loops